nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_api_session.md

 summary: "An illustration of consumer document API session"
 ---

-A GP Connect Document API consumer application would follow the API session below to retrieve a patient's documents.
+A GP Connect Document API consumer application would follow the typical API session described below to retrieve a patient's documents.

 ## Consumer session - querying and retrieving documents ##